phrb/NODAL.jl/README.md

         value: 0.920639
 ```

+**Note**:

-> The Rosenbrock function is by no means a good autotuning objetive, although
+>The Rosenbrock function is by no means a good autotuning objetive, although
-> it is a good tool to help you get familiar with the API.
+>it is a good tool to help you get familiar with the API.
-> StochasticSearch.jl certainly performs worse than most tools for this kind
+>StochasticSearch.jl certainly performs worse than most tools for this kind
-> of function.
+>of function.
 Look at further examples is this page for more fitting
-> applications.
+>applications.